Miljan Mrdaković: International career

 Mrdaković represented FR Yugoslavia at the 2001 UEFA European Under-18 Championship.
 He was also capped for the national under-21 team, but saw little action due to a conflict with Vladimir Petrović.

-In July 2008, Mrdaković was additionally called up by Miroslav Đukić to the Serbia squad for the 2008 Summer Olympics.
-He was one of the three overage players alongside Aleksandar Živković and Vladimir Stojković.
+In July 2008, Mrdaković was called up by Miroslav Đukić to the Serbia squad for the 2008 Summer Olympics; he was one of the three overage players alongside Aleksandar Živković and Vladimir Stojković.
 He appeared in all three group stage matches, scoring in the 4–2 loss against Ivory Coast.

 Mrdaković received his first call-up to a full Serbia squad in May 2011, when Petrović selected him for two friendlies in Asia and Oceania.
 However, he missed the mini tour due to an injury picked up in a training session.

 Death

 Mrdaković died by suicide in the Zvezdara municipality of Belgrade on 22 May 2020, aged 38.